dlk3/nagios-plugins/README.md

 + check_mpd - Check that MPD, a Music Player Daemon, is actively playing music.

 + check_bpc - Check that BackupPC server has a acurrent backup for each registered host.

++ check_uri - Check URI using basic and digest authentication

++ check_mounts - Check that specified filesystems are RW accessable, and try to mount them if they aren't.
+Mounts are attempted as non-root user.